Child Protection Law – Frequently Asked Questions

 What should I bring to my first meeting with a lawyer?

 If you have a meeting with a lawyer, it is likely that you have already called and provided some basic information about your matter.
-However, it is also helpful to bring the following with you to your first meeting:
+However, it is also helpful to bring the following with you to your first meeting with your lawyer:

-Court documents: It is essential to bring your Court documents with you to your first meeting.
-These include the Child Protection Application or Status Review Application; the affidavit of one or more CAS workers, and the CAS’ Plan of Care for the child or children subject to the Application.
-Where your child or children were apprehended, there should also be a Notice of Motion and an Affidavit of Apprehension included among your court documents.
+- Court documents: It is essential to bring your Court documents with you to your first meeting.
+These include the Child Protection Application or Status Review Application; the affidavit of one or more CAS workers, and the CAS Plan of Care.
+Where your child or children were removed from your care, there should also be a Notice of Motion and one or more affidavits included among your court documents.

 Where possible, it is encouraged to drop off a copy of the court documents that you were served upon you by CAS, so that the lawyer can have a chance to review them prior to the initial meeting.

-1. Your response to information in the Court documents: One of the central things that will be done at a first meeting will be to collect information to help prepare your response to the CAS’ Protection Application or Status Review Application.
-It is helpful to have this information handy, or have written notes with such information.
-This will require you to read the court documents, as understandably difficult that can be.
+- Your response to information in the Court documents: One of the central things that will be done at a first meeting will be to collect information to help prepare your response to the Protection Application or Status Review Application.
+It is helpful to have this information at hand, whether it is handwritten or done electronically.
+This will require you to read the court documents.
+If you feel it will be difficult for you to review the court documents on your own, ask a friend or family member to help you.

-2. Information about your plan of care: Also as part of your initial meeting with a lawyer, information will be gathered to present a plan of care for your child or children.
+- Information about your plan of care: As part of your initial meeting with a lawyer, information will also be gathered to present a plan of care for your child or children.
 It is helpful to have the names of any family members, friends and community supports that are available to assist you in caring for your child or children.

 What kind of orders can CAS seek against me with respect to my child?